Skip to main content

 • Establish/animate the BoT Community to better coordinate efforts of various actors and projects supporting Ukraine’s recovery and integration through international municipal cooperation.

-With the ECHS, CEMR and its donors recognize the immense challenges UA municipalities face due to the ongoing war, the recovery needs, and the required scale of reconstruction.
+With the ECHS, CEMR and its donors recognise the immense challenges UA municipalities face due to the ongoing war, the recovery needs, and the required scale of reconstruction.
 It underscores the importance of continuity and long-term commitments.

 BoT Publications